Q) What is fluoride?

 Q) Does water fluoridation cause cancer or bone damage?

 A) No, water fluoridation is not harmful, and numerous studies have found it does not cause cancer, osteoporosis, bone fractures or any other disease.
-Rates of these diseases in fluoridated states are no higher than in Queensland. [ Osteocarcoma brochure ]
+Rates of these diseases in fluoridated states are no higher than in Queensland. [ Osteocarcoma and fluoride - information bulletin ]

 Q) Does water fluoridation cause allergic reactions?